Getting involved as a citizen scientist

 Creating an iNaturalist account

-2. Fill in your details, you’ll need to click on a few things to verify you’re not a robot.
+2. Fill in your details (only a username, password and email address are required).
 You’ll also need to check the four boxes regarding image use and personal information.
 Then click on Create an Account.
-You can also sign up with Facebook or Google if you’d prefer.

 How to record an observation